eldridgea/blog/content/post/golden-gate-ssh-config-files.md

     Host *.naphos.com
         User USERNAME
+        ProxyJump USERNAME@PROXY_IP

+`ProxyJump` is a relatively new SSH option, so if you find that it doesn't work for you, you can use option `ProxyCommand`:

         ProxyCommand ssh -q -x USERNAME@PROXY_IP -W %h:%p

 This makes any SSH or SFTP request from my laptop to *internal.naphos.com* initiate a connection to *PROXY_IP*, and then automatically pass the request on to *internal.naphos.com*.

 I use certificate-based authentication for my SSH connections, so the same certificate that authenticates my laptop to *internal* also authenticates me to *PROXY_IP*.

 **EDIT:** I moved the config from using *netcat* to using the *ssh -W* to ensure that encryption is used all the way to the destination.

+**EDIT: 2019-12-15** I've updated the config above to reflect the new(ish) ProxyJump option in SSH.